 For consolidated invoices, extract the repeated location headers and carry them down to every line underneath.
 For separate invoices per site, keep site and billing account as explicit columns even when they are printed once in the document header.
 For invoices that reference a service area without naming the floor, use an exception column such as "location review needed" rather than forcing a guess into the cost center.

 This is where break-room invoice work resembles multi-location accounts payable automation: the document is not difficult because the math is exotic, but because the same vendor relationship produces charges that belong to several operating units.
-The spreadsheet has to keep the allocation key next to the line amount.
+The same allocation pattern appears in commercial cleaning invoice extraction for multi-site AP and in managed print services invoices broken out by device, where base and overage clicks per printer need to map to the right floor and cost center.

 Separate consumables, rentals, route fees, surcharges, taxes, and credits

 Break-room invoices need a coding taxonomy before they need automation.
 If every charge is extracted as "office coffee" or "vending," AP still has to inspect the invoice line by line.
-A better spreadsheet separates the economic nature of each charge.

 Route, restock, delivery, energy, and fuel charges deserve their own fields.
 A temporary energy or fuel surcharge can look small on a single invoice, but it becomes visible when the Excel file carries surcharge amount, surcharge type, location, and invoice period.
 That lets AP review whether the charge persists, whether it applies to every route stop, and whether it should be disputed or reclassified.